 Best Documentary Film

 Entrants are responsible for obtaining any necessary licenses, royalties, release forms, clearances, permits which are necessary to present their work.
-Neither the Walled Garden Barbados Film Festival Trust nor any of BIFF's venues is responsible for any claim involving copyright, trademark, credits, or royalty infringement related to the work.
+Neither the Walled Garden Barbados Film Festival Trust nor any of BIFF's venues are responsible for any claim involving copyright, trademark, credits, or royalty infringement related to the work.

-Notification will be emailed on October 1, 2019.
+Notification will be emailed on February 1, 2023.
 All correspondence will be conducted through EMAIL ONLY to the original submitter.